SomeSpaceNerd/TUPperware/README.md

 | 33     | Boot Hat          |

 ## Known glitches and issues:
-This section outlines the known issues that can occur from loading a modified save into the game
+This section outlines the known issues that can occur from loading a modified save into the game.

 1. Setting your mask design to 1 (Cyclops), or any number outside of the 0-9 range causes it to render without a front mesh (effectively being transparent from the front) and can cause other strange issues like players becoming invisible, or game crashes.
 2. Setting your mask design to 5 (VIP) and going into the Timeboat photobooth without 100%ing Timeboat will result in you being stuck in the limbo/interlude room with the photobooth displaying the "1" texture on it's screen.
 In this glitched state, you are able to take your mask out of the tray and do magic.

-## Legal Disclaimer

-## Disclaimer

 ## Disclaimer